Automatic target recognition: History

 Target recognition has existed almost as long as radar.
 Radar operators would identify enemy bombers and fighters through the audio representation that was received by the reflected signal (see Radar in World War II).

 Target recognition was done for years by playing the baseband signal to the operator.
 Listening to this signal, trained radar operators can identify various pieces of information about the illuminated target, such as the type of vehicle it is, the size of the target, and can potentially even distinguish biological targets.
 However, there are many limitations to this approach.
 The operator must be trained for what each target will sound like, if the target is traveling at a high speed it may no longer be audible, and the human decision component makes the probability of error high.
 However, this idea of audibly representing the signal did provide a basis for automated classification of targets.
 Several classifications schemes that have been developed use features of the baseband signal that have been used in other audio applications such as speech recognition.

 Overview

 Micro-Doppler Effect

 Radar determines the distance an object is away by timing how long it takes the transmitted signal to return from the target that is illuminated by this signal.
-When this object is not stationary, it causes a shift in frequency known as the Doppler effect.
-In addition to the translational motion of the entire object, an additional shift in frequency can be caused by the object vibrating or spinning.
+When this object is not stationary, it causes a frequency shift known as the Doppler effect.
+In addition to the translational motion of the entire object, an additional frequency shift can be caused by the object vibrating or spinning.
 When this happens the Doppler shifted signal will become modulated.
 This additional Doppler effect causing the modulation of the signal is known as the micro-Doppler effect.
 This modulation can have a certain pattern, or signature, that will allow for algorithms to be developed for ATR.
 The micro-Doppler effect will change over time depending on the motion of the target, causing a time and frequency varying signal.